alexmaplestone/alexmaplestone.github.io/_posts/2018-11-06-action-theory.md

 ![A mountain biker in mid-jump](/images/bmx.jpg) [Photo by user 12019 on Pixabay](https://pixabay.com/photo-95032/)

 Two months ago, creative minds had the same idea about creation: action is better than theory.
-Within two weeks, YouTubers [Peter McKinnon](https://www.youtube.com/watch?v=ksDDSIlTe3w),[Vlog Brothers](https://www.youtube.com/watch?v=7dxcO26i9uw), and [Cody Wanner](https://www.youtube.com/watch?v=iVnPqQpMfwU) published videos encouraging people to “just do it.”
+Within two weeks, YouTubers [Peter McKinnon](https://www.youtube.com/watch?v=ksDDSIlTe3w), [Vlog Brothers](https://www.youtube.com/watch?v=7dxcO26i9uw), and [Cody Wanner](https://www.youtube.com/watch?v=iVnPqQpMfwU) published videos encouraging people to “just do it.”
 Work on your projects every day and you will improve.
 But how does theory fit in?

 ### Extremes